babelsociety/website/content/blog/in-depth-economy/index.md

 Once we have clear in mind what we want to do and how to do it, it's time to open a [project](@/manifesto/index.md#projects).

 We specify in great detail all the resources we need, what production method we'll employ, what skills and technologies we need, how the supply chain would look like, preconditions, etc...
 More information we give, easier would be the discussion.
-The system will then propagate the new project to all people that could be interested in it.
+The system will then propagate the new project to all people that may be interested in it.

 The amount of details required to start a new business is similar to any other economic model, capitalism included.

-The main goal of a project isn't to get permission, but rather to improve the initial idea, check its feasibility and ensure it is inline with our core values.
+The main goal of a project isn't to get permission, but rather to improve the initial idea, check its feasibility and ensure it's inline with our core values.
 A project in proposal phase isn't expected to have worked out all details, for example supply chains are usually shaped up in this phase.

 It's up to the initial proponent to promote the idea and gather all the support required for its realization.